tintindas/poetry-archive/src/pages/poems/Weekends,_Sleeping_In.md

+---
+layout: "../../layouts/PoemLayout.astro"
-# Weekends, Sleeping In
+title: Weekends, Sleeping In

-### Marjorie Saiser
+poet: Marjorie Saiser
+---

 No jump-starting the day,
 no bare feet slapping the floor
 to bath and breakfast.

 Dozing instead
 in the nest
 like, I suppose,
 a pair of gophers

 underground
 in fuzz and wood shavings.
 One jostles the other
 in closed-eye luxury.

 We are at last
 perhaps
 what we are:

 uncombed,
 unclothed,
 mortal.

 Pulse
 and breath
 and dream.